Prompt Library · 36 prompts

 Write a complete system prompt that:

-- Defines the agent's identity and purpose clearly
+- Clearly defines the agent's identity and purpose

 - Specifies behavior in edge cases